department-of-veterans-affairs/va.gov-team/products/login.gov-adoption/research/2023-02-Meeting-with-Login.gov-authentication-and-account-creation-team.md

 * Amanda's in touch with Princess about setting up a meet and greet soon.
 * John would likely be interested in discussing the potential for collaboration between partners on this study.

+## Next steps

 #### Action items
-* VA: Share analytics for migration when dashboard is ready - @Anthony
+* @Anthony: Share analytics for migration when dashboard is ready
-* VA: Connect with Ponja directly RE: analytics for identity more generally (not just migration) - @Amanda
+* @Amanda: Connect with Ponja directly RE: analytics for identity more generally (not just migration)
-* VA: Share findings related to passwords from our study - @Tyler
+* @Tyler: Share findings related to passwords from our study
-* VA: Provide VA personas - @Tyler
+* @Tyler: Provide VA personas
-* VA: Reach out to discuss potential for collaboration on less-digitally connected Veterans study.
-Maybe around April. - @Tyler
+* @Tyler: Reach out to discuss potential for collaboration on less-digitally connected Veterans study.
+Maybe around April.
-* VA: Set up meeting with Ada team next week (in progress) - @Amanda
+* @Amanda: Set up meeting with Ada team next week (in progress)
+* @Login.gov team: Share findings/report/recommendations from most recent study, when it's ready.